vstinner/misc/cpython/pep-opaque-c-api.rst

 Abstract
 ========

-The PEP introduces a few backward incompatible changes in the C API by making the assumption that `Most C extensions don't rely directly on CPython internals`_, and proposes a migration plan to continue to support old unmodified C extensions

-* Hide implementation details from the C API to allow implementing optimizations in CPython and make PyPy more efficient.
+* Hide implementation details from the C API to be able to `optimize CPython`_ and make PyPy more efficient.
+* The expectation is that `most C extensions don't rely directly on CPython internals`_ and so will remain compatible.
 * Continue to support old unmodified C extensions by continuing to provide the fully compatible "regular" CPython runtime.
-* Provide a new "optimized" but incompatible CPython runtime, using the same CPython code base: faster but can only import C extensions which don't use implementation details.
-Features implemented in CPython will be available in the regular and in the new runtimes.
+* Provide a `new optimized CPython runtime`_ using the same CPython code
+  base: faster but can only import C extensions which don't use implementation details.
+Since both CPython runtimes share the same code base, features implemented in CPython will be available in both runtimes.
-* Only build a C extension once and use it on multiple Python runtimes and different versions of the same runtime (stable ABI).
+* `Stable ABI`_: Only build a C extension once and use it on multiple Python runtimes and different versions of the same runtime.
-* Better advertise alternative Python runtimes and better communicate on the difference between the Python language and the Python implementation (especially CPython).
+* Better advertise alternative Python runtimes and better communicate on the differences between the Python language and the Python implementation (especially CPython).

 Note: Cython and cffi should be preferred to write new C extensions.